inframanufaktur/no-11/readme.md

 As we compile assets as part of the 11ty pipeline, the site will reload if you update the CSS or JS, or add new static assets.

+### Automatic module recognition

+We went a bit overboard, because going overboard is fun.
+No. 11 automatically recognises if you add new files to the `_functions_`, `_shortcodes`, and `_transforms` folders.

+The camel cased name of the file is the name of the function or shortcode.

 ### Plugins

 Configure 11ty plugins in `./_plugins` and add them to the array.
 You can initiate the plugin with all necessary options and export it: